aspnet/JavaScriptServices/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] React Spa

-* **What kind of change does this PR introduce?** (Bug fix, feature, docs update, ...) remove unused proxy imports from some test files
+* **What kind of change does this PR introduce?** (Bug fix, feature, docs update, ...)

 * **What is the current behavior?** (You can also link to an open issue here)